gullveigy/accountingcpher/README.md

 ## Automated Deployment.

 ....
 Specify the URL of the auto-deployed Vue app, e.g.

 http://exotic-advice.surge.sh/

 ## Extra features.

 . . . .
 Briefly state any extra aspects of your automation process that you feel should be high-lighted . . . . .

+    I deployed back-end server to heroku.

 ## Appendix.